Provide access to natural daylight

 - Check box to certify that all windows within all regularly occupied spaces within the building(s) can exceed a Visible Light Transmittance (VLT) of 40%.

-- Upload an annotated plan(s) showing all regularly occupied spaces within the building(s).
+- Upload an annotated plan(s) of each floor showing all regularly occupied spaces within the building(s).

 - Upload glazing specifications showing the VLT level of the windows.

-- Upload an annotated plan(s) identifying the window-to-wall ratio for each regularly occupied floor of the building(s).
+- Upload an annotated plan(s) of each floor identifying the window-to-wall ratio for each regularly occupied floor of the building(s).

-- Check box(es) to certify that the educational materials will detail strategies to maximize daylight and identify the strategies that will be included in the educational materials below (two minimum):
+- Check box(es) to certify that the educational materials will outline health benefits of daylight and identify the strategies that will be addressed in the educational materials below (two minimum):

 - strategies designed to maximize access to daylight implemented within the building(s)